VictorPrudencio18/WikiQuestar/README.md

 # Methodology
 ## Dataset Preparation
 1. In my research, I incorporated a highlight token `<h>` into the context `c` to better highlight the answer `a`.
-This was done in accordance with the work of Chan and Fan (2019), where the token `<h>` was introduced to represent the answer within the context.
+This was done following the work of Chan and Fan (2019), where the token `<h>` was introduced to represent the answer within the context.
 The resulting sequence `x` is represented as follows:

 $x = [ c_1, ..., \lt h\gt , a_1, ..., a_a, \lt h\gt , ..., c_c ]$